 - able to keep information private and work within a code of ethics

-- able to relate to people from various cultures and lifestyles and build relationships
+- able to relate to people from various cultures and build relationships

 Useful experience for case managers includes: